Cornell Heroes

 What is the Cornell Heroes Recognition Campaign?

-Great work happens everywhere, everyday in various capacities that often go unnoticed during daily operations.
+Great work happens everywhere, everyday at Cornell that often goes unnoticed during daily operations.
 Cornell Heroes is an annual campaign designed spotlight working groups or teams outside a formal awards process.
-Team recommendations are curated by Human Resource partners from colleges and units as well as sent in recommendations from any colleague across campus.
+Team recommendations are recommended by HR partners from colleges and units as well as suggested by any colleague across campus.

-Groups being recognized will be celebrated with a customized event, a small gift on behalf of central Human Resources, and exciting raffle prizes.
-Plus, promotion of their achievements to the Cornell community.
+Groups being recognized will be celebrated with a customized event, a small gift on behalf of central HR, exciting raffle prizes, and promotion of their achievements to the Cornell community.

 Meet the Cornell Heroes of 2023!